hartator/wayback-machine-downloader/README.md

     -c, --concurrency NUMBER

 Optional.
 Specify the number of multiple files you want to download at the same time.
 Allows to speed up the download of a website significantly.
-Default is to download one file at the time.
+Default is to download one file at a time.

 Example: